lessan/dotfiles/README.md

 so I haven't included them here.
 YMMV.

 ## installation
-Clone then run setup.sh:
+Clone then run `setup.sh`:

     git clone git@github.com:lessan/dotfiles.git ~/dotfiles
     cd ~/dotfiles
     ./setup.sh

-The first time you run vim, Plug will be downloaded and plugins installed.
+The first time you run vim, [vim-plug](https://github.com/junegunn/vim-plug) will be downloaded and plugins installed.
+Thereafter you can use `:PlugUpdate` to update plugins and `:PlugUpgrade` to upgrade vim-plug itself.